ngando-agilityiovn/react-training/practices/practice-one/README.md

-# React training - Practice one
+# React Basic - Practice one

 This application is using React to a web application User Information application